There are few things I love more than a fresh slice of pie.

 Make the potatoes

-- In a large skillet, cook the potatoes, garlic, and salt in the olive oil for 5 minutes over medium heat.
+- Add the olive oil, potatoes, garlic, and salt to a large skillet.
+Cook over medium-high heat for 5 minutes.
 Stir frequently to keep the potatoes from sticking to the bottom of the pan.

-- Add the vegetable broth, and cover the pan, keeping the heat on medium.
-Stir occasionally, and cook the potatoes for 12 minutes, until a fork goes easily through a piece.
+- Now turn the heat down to medium, add the vegetable broth or water, and cover the pan.
+Stir occasionally, and cook the potatoes for 12 minutes, until a fork can easily pierce through a piece.

 Make the filling